antrea-io/antrea/docs/antrea-ipam.md

 or OVS daemons are stopped unexpectedly, which can be recovered by rebooting the Node.
 `AntreaIPAM` Pods' traffic will not be routed by local Node's network stack.

+Traffic from `AntreaIPAM` Pods without VLAN, regular `Subnet per Node` IPAM Pods, and K8s Nodes is recognized as VLAN 0 (untagged).

-All traffic to a local Pod will be sent to the Pod's OVS port directly, after the destination MAC is rewritten to the Pod's MAC address.
-This includes `AntreaIPAM` Pods and regular `Subnet per Node` IPAM Pods, even they are not in the same subnets.
-Inter-Node traffic will be sent to the Node network from the source Node, and forwarded to the destination Node by the Node network.
+Traffic to a local Pod in the Pod's VLAN will be sent to the Pod's OVS port directly, after the destination MAC is rewritten to the Pod's MAC address.
+This includes `AntreaIPAM` Pods and regular `Subnet per Node` IPAM Pods, even when they are not in the same subnet.
+Traffic to a Pod in different VLAN will be sent to the underlay network, where the underlay router will route the traffic to the destination VLAN.

 ### Requirements for this Feature

 As of now, this feature is supported on Linux Nodes, with IPv4, `system` OVS datapath type, and `noEncap`, `noSNAT` traffic mode.

-The IPs in the `IPPools` must be in the same "underlay" subnet as the Node IP, because inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
+The IPs in the `IPPools` without VLAN must be in the same underlay subnet as the Node IP, because inter-Node traffic of AntreaIPAM Pods is forwarded by the Node network.
+`IPPools` with VLAN must not overlap with other network subnets, and the underlay network router should provide the network connectivity for these VLANs.
 Only a single IP pool can be included in the Namespace annotation.
 In the future, annotation of up to two pools for IPv4 and IPv6 respectively will be supported.